rgambord/c99-doc/doc/sections/7/24/6/1/2/index.rst

 .. _9899_7.24.6.1.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.6.1.2p2>`

-:ref:`2 <9899_7.24.6.1.2p2>` The wctob function determines whether c corresponds to a member of the extended character set whose multibyte character representation is a single byte when in the initial shift state.
+The wctob function determines whether c corresponds to a member of the extended character set whose multibyte character representation is a single byte when in the initial shift state.

 .. rubric:: Returns

 .. _9899_7.24.6.1.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.6.1.2p3>`

-:ref:`3 <9899_7.24.6.1.2p3>` The wctob function returns EOF if c does not correspond to a multibyte character with length one in the initial shift state.
+The wctob function returns EOF if c does not correspond to a multibyte character with length one in the initial shift state.
 Otherwise, it returns the single-byte representation of that character as an unsigned char converted to an int.